Experiential learning resources for the innovative educator

 There are many ways you can add student-directed learning to your otherwise teacher-directed activities, simply by giving students choice.
 But to really utilize the benefits of student-directed learning, consider making it your curriculum, not just adding a few opportunities for choice here and there.
 There are a few very powerful strategies for doing this.

 I chose three specific learning activities to mention here, not because they have to be student-directed in order to work, but because they have the framework in place to make student-directed learning possible and easy to incorporate.
 Check them out below!

 I have tool kits for all of my go-to self-directed learning experiences, including those that I describe in this post (as single units or in a bundle).
 By signing up for my newsletter, you get a free project assessment e-Portfolio where students can independently manage their own learning outcomes from these self-directed learning experiences.

-3 Transformational Self-Directed Learning Tools
+Transformational Student-Directed Learning Tools for Self-Directed Learners

 Before launching into these three teaching strategies, it's important to know that there is a significant amount of overlap between them.
 Project-based learning and problem-based learning both fall under the umbrella of inquiry experiences.
 However, there are some inquiry-based learning experiences that ARE NOT PBL or PrBL.
 So don't limit yourself.

 Spaces recently published a guest blog post that I wrote about the difference between project-based learning and problem-based learning.
 Check that out here!